 Creamy roasted butternut squash & carrot soup (dairy-free)

-My very first recipe of 2017 is gluten free, vegan, vegetarian and dairy free!
+It’s gluten free, vegan, vegetarian and dairy free!
 And I promise you, you won’t even notice that you’re having soy cream instead of normal one.
 You can of course just as easily use “normal” cooking cream.

 Health benefits